 Editing and transitions come next.
 I didn’t want a book that was a collection of blog posts.
-I wanted a book that had a theme throughout and that had chapters that made sense in the sequence they were in.
+I wanted a book that had a theme throughout, and that had chapters that made sense in the sequence they were in.
 I did it once.
-My editor took a stab and made more recommendations and I moved some more things around.
+My editor took a stab and made more recommendations, and I moved some more things around.

-There’s always some new writing involved.
-Like the introduction and other missing chapters.
-For my last book I actually had some contributed chapters and a foreword by an industry expert.
+There’s always some new writing involved, like the introduction and other missing chapters.
+For my last book, I actually had some contributed chapters and a foreword by an industry expert.

-A few more rounds of editing and writing followed and a final read.
+A few more rounds of editing and writing followed, and a final read.

 I would recommend using the Table of Contents function in Word.
 Under the REFERENCE TAB you can easily insert a table of contents.
-Once the table was created, use the ADD TEXT function to add chapters.
+Once the table is created, use the ADD TEXT function to add chapters.
 Go to the chapter heading, then click the ADD TEXT function and UPDATE TABLE.
 It’s added automatically to the table.

 Remember to add page numbers and the right amount of margin.